 As you see, we have much to celebrate and work to do.
 Senior Lahela Daniels writes of the home she found with black organizations on campus and their need to help combat isolation she felt as a black student.
 The opening of the Black Cultural Center was a milestone inspired by the Black Student Task Force’s November 2015 demands which we continue to be guided by.

-Zena Howard’s talk “Cultural Expressions in the Build Environment” focused on the importance of place, pressing for us as the UO Committee on Recognizing our Diverse History works to consider how our physical campus environment can better represent and broaden our understanding of our diverse histories.
+Zena Howard’s talk “Cultural Expressions in the Built Environment” focused on the importance of place, pressing for us as the UO Committee on Recognizing our Diverse History works to consider how our physical campus environment can better represent and broaden our understanding of our diverse histories.

-Black History Month events like the State of Blackness at the UO will help us consider how we may analyze where we are and where we need to move foward, as will all the month’s offerings.
+Black History Month events like the State of Blackness at the UO will help us consider how we may analyze where we are and where we need to move forward, as will all the month’s offerings.
 There are experts on technology, labor unions, and civil rights or social events like the Soul2Soul mixer, Black Law Students Association banquet, BEOREGON basketball games, and more.
 We hope to see many of the UO community and beyond at the various Black History Month events and hope it spurs us to move forward every month of the year.

 2020 Black History Month Events